 Rapid prototyping for DNA biosensor development

 Fluorescence-based optical detection has become extensively popular as a multiplexed means of detecting hybridization between surface-immobilized probes and fluorophore-labelled target analytes, particularly through DNA microarray technology [11].
 However, optical detection commonly suffers from the reliance on bulky optical instrumentation requiring precise spatial alignment of components, hampering the technology’s applicability in POC devices where portability and physical robustness are paramount.
 Electrochemical readout methods have since garnered a great deal of attention for enabling direct transduction of hybridization to an electronic signal without the need of an optical intermediary.
 Unlike fluorescence-based detection, multiplexed electrochemical detection requires an electronically active substrate to interrogate each array site.
 Conventional complementary metal-oxide-semiconductor (CMOS) techniques inherited from the semiconductor manufacturing industry have been repurposed to achieve high-density electrode arrays for electrochemical nucleic acid sensing [11] [12].

+A number of electrochemical nucleic acid biosensors exist on the market today.
+One commercialized biosensor system is called the eSensor XT-8, by GenMark Diagnostics, Inc. (Carlsbad, California) [13].
+The eSensor functions through a sandwich hybridization assay.
+In the presence of the target strand, hybridization to a surface-immobilized DNA probe is followed by a labelling step in which a ferrocene-labelled DNA signalling probe binds to the captured target strand.
+The ferrocene tag is then measured electrochemically.
+The eSensor system has been validated for a number of tests including hepatitis C virus genotyping.

+The CombiMatrix ElectraSense (Irvine, California) is another commercially available system in which arrays of a large number of microelectrodes are used for genotyping and gene-expression analysis [14].
+In this system, targets are first labelled with biotin, and after hybridization streptavidin-linked horseradish peroxidase conjugates with the targets.
+Oxidation of the enzyme’s substrate, tetramethylbenzidine, leads to the current which can be then detected by the ElectraSense Reader.

-In spite of great promise, the translation of these technologies from the research lab to the marketplace remains a challenge.
+In spite of recent progress, the translation of these technologies from the research lab to the marketplace still remains a challenge.
 Part of the difficulty in technology translation stems from the long period of research and development time required for application-specific device and assay optimization.
 CMOS fabrication is a time-consuming and expensive process, streamlined for large-scale fabrication as is required for the mass production of semiconductor chips.
 This makes the fabrication method particularly unforgiving toward flaws in design which might not be immediately apparent before the physical device is produced, so extensive planning and simulation is necessitated before production can even be started.
 Rapid and dynamic prototyping methods that allow a new device to be designed and fabricated in a matter of hours are essential for the process of iterative design, optimization, testing, and validation that is necessary for biosensing assays.